vinid/cade/README.rst

         :target: https://travis-ci.com/vinid/cade

-This package contains Python code to generate compass aligned distributional embeddings.
+This package contains Python code to generate compass aligned distributional embeddings (CADE).
 Comparing word vectors in different corpora requires alignment.
 We propose a method to aligned distributional representation based on word2vec.
 This method is efficient and it is based on a simple heuristic: we train a general word embedding, **the compass**